collapsed-stacks/startups/questions/958/how-should-i-start-my-job-board-business.md

 - tagged: `business-model`, `revenue`
 - score: 0

-<p>I am planning to start a job board website but not sure how to accept job ads at the beginning.</p>
+I am planning to start a job board website but not sure how to accept job ads at the beginning.

-<p>As it will be a new product, there will be no ad on it at first.
-So, how can i persuade people to pay in order to have their ads published?</p>
+As it will be a new product, there will be no ad on it at first.
+So, how can i persuade people to pay in order to have their ads published?

-<p>Is it OK to keep the service free for the first a few months and then ask people to pay?</p>
+Is it OK to keep the service free for the first a few months and then ask people to pay?

-<p>Or what else should I think?</p>
+Or what else should I think?